JacobWaite/The-Cache-Crew/project_report/README.md

 Design Insight #3: Interface

 The final insight came after the heuristic analysis for our initial digital mockup.
 Initially the search bar was located at the top middle section of the screen above all the tabs and tools.
-Feedback informed us though that the search bar functionality was great but got in the way of other important functionalities like the tool bar the top of the screen as well.
-We decidied it would be better served at a less-busy part of the application such as the top right.
+Feedback informed us though that the search bar functionality was great but got in the way of other important functionalities like the tool bar at the top of the screen as well.
+We decided it would be better served at a less-busy part of the application such as the top right.
 The other insight regarding our mockup was in the tabular system when it came to changing the sizes of windows and customizing the overall visibility of the panels.
 Feedback informed us that it was somewhat difficult to tell how exactly this was supposed to be done in which we took it upon ourselves to make the buttons abstract and distinct.

 Part 6:

-Technical Skills:
+-Technical Skills:

-GitHub - Utilizing GitHub as a way to both work collaboratively in a shared workspace and
+-GitHub - Utilizing GitHub as a way to both work collaboratively in a shared workspace and

-Usability Test - Determining gaps and severity in user error to effectively create new iterations of design project
+-Usability Test - Determining gaps and severity in user error to effectively create new iterations of design project

-Figma - Creating a high fidelity prototype digital prototype that demonstrates
+-Figma - Creating a high fidelity prototype digital prototype that demonstrates

 Soft Skills

-Feedback Integration - Incorporating user, TA, and professor feedback at multiple stages of the design process
+-Feedback Integration - Incorporating user, TA, and professor feedback at multiple stages of the design process

-Collaboration - Effectively coordinating roles and effectively updating team members on ongoing progress and
+-Collaboration - Effectively coordinating roles and effectively updating team members on ongoing progress and

-Time Management - Utilize class time to organize weekly objectives and divide tasks accordingly
+-Time Management - Utilize class time to organize weekly objectives and divide tasks accordingly